hkalager/relogit/README.md

  A simple wrapper class to estimate a Rare Event Logit model of King and Zeng (2001) in Python.

 # Warning:
-* All codes and analyses are subject to error.
+* This module is provided 'as is' and is prone to errors.

 # User guide: